giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 > **React Fiber** is an ongoing reimplementation of the React reconciler.

-It's a ground-up rewrite of the current reconciliation algorithm which now has been retroactively called `React Stack` because based on recursion.
+It's a ground-up rewrite of the current reconciliation algorithm which now has been retroactively called `React Stack` because it is based on recursion.

 <small>DISCLAIMER: The following are personal notes and deductions after exploring the new `React Fiber` reconciler codebase.
 Some of the content can be wrong or not updated, please open a [pull request](https://github.com/giamir/giamir.github.io/edit/master/_posts/2017-04-23-what-is-react-fiber.md) if you notice any mistake. 🙏</small>

 ## What is the reconciler ?

 When React first came out the most revolutionary feature was the `Virtual DOM` because it makes writing applications a lot easier.
-Instead of telling the browser exactly what needs to do in order to update your UI, you would tell React how the next state of your application should look like and it would take care of everything in between.
+Instead of telling the browser exactly what it needs to do in order to update your UI, you would tell React how the next state of your application should look like and it would take care of everything in between.

 > The **reconciler** is the part of React which contains **the algorithm used to diff one tree with another** to determine which parts need to be changed.